 - A washable inkpad, great for making nature stamps out of leaves and other small textured items you might find on a scavenger hunt.

-7. Most importantly constantly adapt and follow children’s lead!
+7. Most importantly, constantly adapt and follow children’s lead!

-Children are naturally inquisitive and will ask you hundreds of questions.
-Don’t be afraid to admit actually you don’t know the answer and then venture off to the library or online to learn more.
-If your children are particularly interested in something adapt a section of the classroom to explore that, then encourage local trips or further learning with books and online resources.
-The most beneficial outdoor classrooms are the ones that are constantly changing.
+Children are naturally curious and will ask you hundreds of questions.
+Don’t be afraid to admit you don’t know the answer, and then venture off to the library or online to learn more.

 Keep in mind the children’s sensory experience when making your outdoor classroom.
-Most outdoor experiences might be full of warnings to keep off the grass or not touch the plants, your outdoor classroom can be a safe place that encourages a hands-on experience for your little explorers to get stuck in.
+Most outdoor experiences might be full of warnings to keep off the grass or not touch the plants, but your outdoor classroom can be a safe place that encourages a hands-on experience for your little learners to get stuck in.